Hafsat Abiola: Early life and education

 Abiola-Costello is the eighth child of Nigeria's uninaugurated president-elect, the late Chief Moshood Abiola and late Kudirat Abiola.
 Her father, Moshood Abiola, was put in prison by the dictator Gen. Sani Abacha for treason after declaring himself president.
 The elder Abiola later died while in detention in 1998.
-While her mother was murdered during a demonstration for the release of her husband in 1996.
+Her mother was murdered during a demonstration for the release of her husband in 1996.
 In June 2018, President Muhammadu Buhari bestowed the title of Grand Commander of the Federal Republic (GCFR) on her father, late Chief Moshood Abiola, the supposed winner of the presidential election on June 12, 1993.